jake-87/blog/content/blog/on-zig.md

 #### Build system

 The Zig build system is a little confusing.
 It is very neat to be able to write build system code in the language itself, and this is a feature I believe more languages should have.
-In the end, though, it is as of current not well documented enough to justify its own complexity.
+Unfortunately, it is as of current not well documented enough to justify its own complexity.
 This of course can be improved, and I hope it is.

 #### Language server